Business and industry

 - Topic: the industry partner provides a topic and acts as a co-supervisor for the student

-- Facilities and Resources: the industry partner also provides access to specialist equipment and other appropriate resources
+- Facilities and Resources: the industry partner provides access to specialist equipment and other appropriate resources

-- Sponsorship: the industry partners also provide a scholarship for the project.
+- Sponsorship: industry partners set up a scholarship for the project.